mcnaveen/cart/README.md

 #### :pray: Credits

-Huge thanks to [Peter Krumins ](https://github.com/pkrumins) for the package name `cart`.
+Huge thanks to [Peter Krumins](https://github.com/pkrumins) for the package name `cart`.
 Please checkout [Browserling](https://www.browserling.com/) - Online cross-browser testing platform.

-(Btw, This is not a sponsored message.
-Just my way of saying thank you)
+(Btw, This is not a sponsored message, Just my way of saying thank you)

-## Contributors
+#### Contributors

 <!-- spellchecker: disable -->
 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->